The James Weir Foundation

 Overview

 The James Weir Foundation was established in January 1967 by James George Weir, a Scottish industrialist and early aviator committed to philanthropy.
 The foundation was created to promote growth and excellence in high-quality institutions and to support advancement in engineering, medicine, and education.
-With assets of approximately £340,061 as of December 2023 and annual grant expenditure of £330,912, the foundation has maintained a 58-year partnership with institutions such as the Royal College of Surgeons of Edinburgh.
-The founder was a proud Scot who particularly wished to support constructive Scottish institutions and their causes, emphasizing "aerodynamic engineering and Scottish thinkers' tradition of empiric analysis."
-Important Note: The foundation announced in 2025 that from May 1st, 2025, it will only support charities specified in the original Trust Deed and will no longer consider external applications for grants.
+With total income of £340,061 as of December 2023 and annual grant expenditure of £330,912, the foundation has maintained a 58-year partnership with institutions such as the Royal College of Surgeons of Edinburgh.
+The founder was a proud Scot who particularly wished to support constructive Scottish institutions and their causes, emphasising "aerodynamic engineering and Scottish thinkers' tradition of empiric analysis."

 Funding Priorities